Skip to content

 $ xmake

-Since the emulator on the m1 device also supports the arm64 architecture, it is no longer possible to distinguish the emulator from the arch alone.
-Therefore, in version 2.6.5, we have added a new parameter to distinguish between emulator targets and emulator targets.
+Since the emulator on the M1 device also supports the arm64 architecture, it is no longer possible to distinguish the emulator from the architecture alone.
+Therefore, in version 2.6.5, we have added a new parameter to distinguish between simulator targets and device targets.

 sh